sarocu/superstudio/README.md

 * [OpenStudio-Standards 0.2.10 or higher](https://rubygems.org/gems/openstudio-standards/versions/0.2.10)
 * [Ruby 2.2.7](https://www.ruby-lang.org/en/downloads/releases/) (the OpenStudio ruby bindings require a 2.2.x install)

-Eventually this will be available through Ruby Gems but for the moment, installing the packae requires you to clone it down and manually install:
+Eventually this will be available through Ruby Gems but for the moment, installing the package requires you to clone it down and manually install:
 ```bash
 gem build superstudio.gemspec
 gem install superstudio-0.1.0.gem